 Making misrepresentations on an application for immigration benefits is a ground of inadmissibility under U.S. immigration law.
 (I.N.A. § 212(a)(6)(C)(i).)
 So if the lie is discovered, you've got double trouble: not only the original problem about which you thought it necessary to lie, but a new bar to your being admitted to the U.S. in any capacity.
 (See Inadmissibility: When the U.S. Can Keep You Out for more on this topic.)

 If you feel you just can't complete an immigration form, or attend an interview, without hiding a certain piece of information, or you really don't know how to answer or explain a key question, see an experienced immigration attorney.

-The lawyer can analyze whether you really have a significant problem, and may be able to show you how to be truthful in a way that doesn't risk having your application denied.
-The lawyer will also know how to make use of any exceptions that may apply in your situation, or whether there is a waiver (legal forgiveness) that you can apply for.
+The lawyer can analyze whether you really have a significant problem, and might be able to show you how to be truthful in a way that doesn't risk having your application denied.
+The lawyer will also know how to make use of any exceptions that might apply in your situation, or whether there is a waiver (legal forgiveness) that you can apply for.